jacebenson/jace.pro/content/post/2019-07-23-sn-licensing-update/index.md

 4. Be aware of how many tables are available within a bundle
 5. Extensions of core tables are counted (e.g. extending incident)
 6. AI on a custom table requires a Pro or higher subscription
-7. Leave enough rool for furture developement needs
+7. Leave enough room for future development needs
 8. Be aware of the custom field limits for a table